prototowb/prototowb/README.md

 ## Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20"> I'm ![Website](https://img.shields.io/badge/Tobias%20Rauer-JS%20Dev-yellow)
-I'm a Frontend software engineer with a passion for information security, sharing findings and what I've learned on my journeys so far, and cats! well, at least the ones online *not looking at anyone* (But I certainly would, if I had one. 😒)
+I'm a Frontend software engineer with a passion for information security, sharing findings and what I've learned on my journeys so far, and cats! well, at least the ones online. *not looking at anyone* (But I certainly would, if I had one. 😒)

 <img align="right" alt="GIF" src="https://github.com/prototowb/prototowb/blob/main/sir-cat-laptop.gif" width="256" height="320" />